Inspection finds 'failures' likely contributed to COVID-19 outbreak at Newark nursing home

-Surveyors have determined 'failures' likely led to a COVID-19 outbreak at a Licking County nursing home.
+Surveyors have determined 'failures' likely contributed to a COVID-19 outbreak at a Licking County nursing home.

 10TV first reported on the outbreak last month.